Password policy for Windows devices

 ✓11 The number of wrong password attempts after which the device will be automatically reset to factory default settings and all user data (contacts, files, calendars, etc.) will be lost.

-You can set any value in the range 4 – 16 for desktops and 0 – 999 for mobile devices.
+You can set any value in the range 4 – 16.

 - Finally, go to Policy Targets > + Add Devices > Select the required device(s) to which the policy needs to be associated > Click OK.

 To associate the policy with target devices, navigate to the Policies tab.

 - When the policy is not yet saved,

 - Go to Policy Targets.